 The plot of Knife+Heart is unabashedly preposterous, particularly its incendiary yet inscrutable ending.
 Don’t try to make much sense of it.
 There are a lot of loose ends.
 This does not, however, diminish the artistic merit of the film, which relies mostly in its visual excellence and soundtrack.
 Vibrant colours populate the screens throughout, blended with black and white and also film negative images.
 The kitsch look is a tribute to giallo, sexploitation movies and also LGBT culture.
 The soundtrack – which is available for purchase, the first single Karl having already been launched – is creepy and tacky.
 Think Serge Gainsbourg’s Je t’Aime Moi Non Plus meets Bernard Hermann.
 Synthetisers are exquisitely mixed with a harp and the violin.
 The music is signed by Anthony Gonzalez, frontman of the band M83.
 He also happens to be the brother of the filmmaker.

 Knife + Heart premiered in Cannes in 2018.
-It shows at BFI Flare in March 2019.
-It has been acquired by Mubi for UK distribution, but a release date is yet to be confirmed.
+It showed at BFI Flare in March 2019.
+Out in cinemas on Friday, July 5th.